cweagans/composer-patches/docs/usage/commands.md

 ## `composer patches-relock`
 **Alias**: `composer prl`

-`patches-relock` causes the plugin to re-discover all available patches and then write them to the `patches.lock` file for your project.
+`patches-relock` causes the plugin to re-discover all available patches and then write them to the `patches.lock.json` file for your project.
 This command should be used when changing the list of patches in your project.
 See the [recommended workflows]({{< relref "recommended-workflows.md" >}}) page for details.

 ---